 An end to discrimination

 The problem of addressing discrimination is no longer primarily one of inadequate legislation.
 Rather, it is a matter of empowerment and education, of challenging deep-rooted prejudice and fears, and of ensuring that the existing law is enforced and that offenders are apprehended and do not re-offend.
-Discrimination is complex and multi-facetted problem. which and calls for a holistic response.
+Discrimination is complex and multi-facetted problem. which demands a holistic response.
 The roots of the problem must be explored in a rigorous way and responses developed which can evolve to meet changing circumstances, expectations and understanding.
-The Party understands that there is no single simple solution to discrimination and will follow the evidence and listen to the views of experts and representative organisations in the areas concerned.
+The Party understands that there is no single simple solution and will follow the evidence and listen to the views of experts and representative organisations in the areas concerned.

 The right to a private life

-The Government’s approach to inter-personal problems should be based on preventing harmful behaviour before it occurs, empowering victims and balancing respect for public sensitivities with respect for privacy.
+The Government’s approach to inter-personal problems should be based on preventing harmful behaviour before it occurs, empowering victims and balancing public sensitivities with respect for privacy.
 The Party believes that adults should be allowed to live their personal lives with a minimum of involvement by politicians, the media and the courts.
-Changes in the law should made on the basis of evidence, not introduced as a knee-jerk reaction to media campaigns.
+Changes in the law should be made on the basis of evidence, not introduced as a knee-jerk reaction to media campaigns.

 The Party supports the call by Amnesty International for the decriminalisation of sex work and believes that those who choose freely to support themselves by providing personal services should be treated with respect and not persecuted by the law or automatically treated as victims.
 Legislation that makes it illegal for sex workers to share premises should, with appropriate safeguards, be removed, legitimising a range of alternatives to street work, which puts sex workers at greater risk and impacts local residents.
 At the same time, research into the extent and nature of trafficking and efforts to tackle it, should be stepped up along with initiatives to encourage sex workers to access support services, pay taxes and national insurance and integrate with society.